lacanoid/datalink/docs/access.md

 the web server (apache).

 One can read such files with the use of `datalink.read_text()` SQL function.

+Read access can be further filtered with the use of (Datalink File Filter)[dlff.md].

 Also provided is a mod-perl handler for apache web server, which authenticates access for filenames containing read access tokens.
 This lets you make links to